 - How can you get started with freelance writing?

-- What are the strategies to find freelance writing jobs?
+- What are the strategies for finding freelance writing jobs?

 - Which companies do you approach for getting paid to write?

-Let’s start with answering the basic questions around the appealing career choice.
+Let’s start with answering the basic questions about the appealing career choice.